Wheeled Mobility Device Specifications and Services

 Passengers with mobility impairments who have requested wheelchair lift assistance or passengers who need assistance boarding will be pre-boarded at originating stations and given priority boarding at enroute stations.

 Remaining in Your Wheeled Mobility Device or Transferring to a Seat

-There are two onboard seating options for passengers who travel with wheeled mobility devices.
-These options are dictated by the type of device identified during a booking for accessible services.
+There are two onboard seating options for passengers who travel with wheeled mobility devices, depending on the type of device and customer preference.
 Accessible space and seats are available on Coach, Business Class and First Class cars.

 - If you use a wheeled mobility device that is not identified as collapsible, you must remain seated in your device en route to your destination.
 Amtrak recommends that your brakes be applied when the train is in motion.

-- If you travel with a collapsible wheelchair, you must transfer to an accessible seat and stow your wheelchair nearby.
+- If you travel with a collapsible wheelchair, you may either remain seated in your device or else transfer to an accessible seat and stow your wheelchair nearby.
 Onboard Amtrak personnel will assist you with stowing the device if requested.

 Passwords are case sensitive, should be at least 10 characters long and should include 1 uppercase and 1 lowercase alpha character, 1 number and 1 special character. ! " # $ % & ' ( ) * + , - . / : ; < = > ? @ [ \ ] ^ _ ` < | > ~

 Enter the email address or member number associated with your account.
 We will send password reset instructions.